dhruvrwl2218/CodePaathsaala/README.md

 7> additionally add the zod validation to the form where needed so that unwanted behaviour is not caused by the user 8>while adding the files in prodiction server is not able to find the files in the local direcotory so we need to upload it as it is to the cloudinary ,(impo****)
 9> in the header while we change to the small screen to big screen and nav links are shown with toggle bar then it distrupting the behaviour of thr design
-10> Pdfs are not been some in the pro. and videos are needed to be checked (may be due to the 3rd party cookies sent by the cloudinary)
+10> Pdfs are not been some in the pro. and videos are needed to be checked (may be due to the 3rd party cookies sent by the cloudinary)~~~~~~~~now working fine (in case of the single course in the crousel it not working fine)
+11> add the after effects on the client side after you have performed the any of the action and remember to dlt the cloudinary images and files for which the course has been deleted or in case of any error after cloud activity need to delete the file .

+cloudinary.uploader.destroy('public_id_of_file', (error, result) => {
+  if (error) {
+    console.error('Error deleting file:', error);
+  } else {
+    console.log('File deleted successfully:', result);
+  }
+});

 #User-side pages